Euphorbias-ENSE-271-Github/ENSE271_SKCDA_Euphorbias-2023SS/README.md

     .
     ├── StoryMaps                # User Story Maps
-    ├── customer_notes           # the feedback from our meeting with the customer ├── docs                     # initial diagrams, chart and pdf document from activity #1 ├── lo_fi                    # lo_fi prototyping from activity #2
+    ├── customer_notes           # the feedback from our meeting with the customer ├── docs                     # initial diagrams and chart document from activity #1 ├── lo_fi                    # lo_fi prototyping from activity #2
     └── README.md